-The media and journalism in the Republic of North Macedonia are facing numerous challenges.
+The current trend in the media field in the Republic of North Macedonia are facing numerous challenges.
 The current trend in the media field in the Republic of North Macedonia continues to show strong vulnerability.
 Over the past decade, the situation in journalism has been at a critical level in many respects and this has contributed to the deterioration of the situation of correspondents - journalists from the internal parts of the country.